Heritability of autism: Twin studies

-example of a human characteristics that is extremely heritable is eye color, with a concordance of 98% for MZ pairs and 7–49% for DZ pairs depending on age.
+example of a human characteristic that is extremely heritable is eye color, with a concordance of 98% for MZ pairs and 7–49% for DZ pairs depending on age.

 Identical twin studies put autism's heritability in a range between 36% and 95.7%, with concordance for a broader phenotype usually found at the higher end of the range.
 Autism concordance in siblings and fraternal twins is anywhere between 0 and 23.5%.
 This is more likely 2–4% for classic autism and 10–20% for a broader spectrum.
 Assuming a general-population prevalence of 0.1%, the risk of classic autism in siblings is 20- to 40-fold that of the general population.

 Notable twin studies have attempted to shed light on the heritability of autism.

-A small scale study in 1977 was the first of its kind to look into the heritability of autism.
+A small-scale study in 1977 was the first of its kind to look into the heritability of autism.
 It involved 10 DZ twins and 11 MZ twins in which at least one twin in each pair showed infantile autism.
 It found a concordance of 36% in MZ twins compared to 0% for DZ twins.
 Concordance of "cognitive abnormalities" was 82% in MZ pairs and 10% for DZ pairs.
 In 12 of the 17 pairs discordant for autism, a biological hazard was believed to be associated with the condition.

 A 1979 case report discussed a pair of identical twins concordant for autism.
 The twins developed similarly until the age of 4, when one of them spontaneously improved.
 The other twin, who had had infrequent seizures, remained autistic.
-The report noted that genetic factors were not "all important" in the development of twins.
+The report noted that genetic factors were not "all-important" in the development of twins.

 In 1985, a study of twins enrolled with the UCLA Registry for Genetic Studies found a concordance of 95.7% for autism in 23 pairs of MZ twins, and 23.5% for 17 DZ twins.

 In a 1989 study, Nordic countries were screened for cases of autism.
 Eleven pairs of MZ twins and 10 of DZ twins were examined.
 Concordance of autism was found to be 91% in MZ and 0% in DZ pairs.
 The concordances for "cognitive disorder" were 91% and 30% respectively.
 In most of the pairs discordant for autism, the autistic twin had more perinatal stress.